 -- Albus Dumbledore (HBP23)

-A large finger ring, clumsily made out of what appeared to be gold, set with a black stone engraved with the Peverell coat of arms According to Marvolo Gaunt, the ring had been in the Gaunt family for centuries (HBP10).
-One of Voldemort’s Horcruxes, destroyed by Dumbledore.
+Marvolo Gaunt’s ring is a large finger ring, clumsily made out of what appeared to be gold, set with a black stone engraved with the symbol for the Deathly Hallows, which Gaunt took to be the Peverell coat of arms.
+According to Marvolo Gaunt, the ring had been in the Gaunt family for centuries (HBP10).